By: ITAMCAP

 - Your current marriage certificate (if applicable)

-- If your spouse is applying, their birth, marriage, or divorce certificates
+- If your spouse is applying: their birth, marriage, and/or divorce certificate(s)

 - Birth certificates for all children under age 18 (if applicable)